anoshaahmed/accessibility-info/README.md

 ##
 __Heading__

-- First level headings indicate what the webpage is about and it is a must that every page has one.
+- A First level heading indicates what the webpage is about and it is a must that every page has one (and only one).
 - Headings must start with `<h1>`, and move up by one level each time.
 This makes it easier for a screen reader to navigate a page.
 ##
 __Image__